nschlaepfer/UNIverseCHAT/README.md

 ## Usage

 1. Create an account.
+2. Select Degree program (BS CS only one planed atm)
-2. Log in.
+3. Log in.
-3. Start chatting!
+4. Start chatting!
-4. Save and Retrive Chats
+5. Save and Retrive Chats